nodejs/node/COLLABORATOR_GUIDE.md

 Optional: When landing your own commits, force push the amended commit to the branch you used to open the pull request.
 If your branch is called `bugfix`, then the command would be `git push --force-with-lease origin master:bugfix`.
-When the pull request is closed, this will cause the pull request to show the purple merged status rather than the red closed status that is usually used for pull requests that weren't merged.
+Don't manually close the PR, GitHub will close it automatically later after you push it upstream, and will mark it with the purple merged status rather than the red closed status.
+If you close the PR before GitHub adjusts its status, it will show up as a 0 commit PR and the changed file history will be empty.

 Time to push it: